zeditor01/cdc_examples/documents/deploy_remotecdccapture_db2zos.md

 * SYSIBM.SYSTABLES
 * SYSIBM.SYSTABLESPACE

+Once you have resolved all these pre-requisites, you are ready to run the instance for the first time, and the stored procedure should be deployed on the first execution of the instance.

 ## 4. Activation and use of Remote CDC Capture for Db2 z/OS

+The next step is to define a subscription driven from a DB2 z/OS source table, with changes captured by the remote capture agent for Db2 z/OS.

+Use the Management Console to
 Installation dialog for the Remote CDC Capture Agent for Db2 z/OS The installation dialog (3.1 above) demands the following information to proceed.